interFace-dk/bootstrap-form/README.md

 BootstrapForm, forms for Laravel 5
 ==================================

+Warning: Uses a modified design html to display correctly in the template "Metronic" (http://themeforest.net/item/metronic-responsive-admin-dashboard-template/4021469).

+Possible incorrect work on the native bootstrap.

 This is a package for simply creating Bootstrap 3 styled form groups in Laravel 5.
 It extends the normal form builder to provide you with horizontal form groups completed with labels, error messages and appropriate class usage.

 ## Introduction